bratekarate/mailnotify/README.md

 ## Limitations

 - Multiple recipients can not be included in the notification.
-The first recipient will be used.
+The string may be malformed in this case.
+- HTML content will be rendered as-is and may result in unreadable notifications.

 Ideas and/or PRs to address these limitations are always welcome.